WholeGrainMustard/572_walkingTour/README.md

+# See the original first
+This project is built upon work done by <a href="https://github.com/cartobaldrica/">@cartobaldrica</a>.
+Check out their work here: https://github.com/cartobaldrica/web-walking-tour.

 # Web Walking Tour
 This library provides a framework for the creation and implementation of a map-based guided tour, delivered through a browser.
 The library was created as a teaching tool for an advanced cartography course at the University of Wisconsin-Madison, for students with little to no programming experience, and beginner HTML/CSS skills.
 As such, this framework is designed to help develop graphic design skills through HTML/CSS (without touching JS).
 On a theoretical level, the creation of map-based guided tour allows students to explore the relationship between _maps_ and places that are _mapped_.